Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-Once every object (above the S/N cutoff) has been confronted with the PSF model, the objects which are thought to be galaxies (extended) can now be fit with appropriate models for the galaxies (or other likely extended shapes).
+Once every source (above the S/N cutoff) has been confronted with the PSF model, the sources which are thought to be extended (resolved) can now be fit with an appropriate model (e.g., galaxy profile or other likely extended shapes).
 Again, the fitting stage starts with the brightest sources (as judged by the rough S/N measured from the moments aperture) and working to a user defined S/N limit.

-PSPhot will use the user-selected galaxy model to attempt the galaxy model fits.
-In the configuration system, the keyword \code{GAL_MODEL} is set to the model of interest.
-All suspected extended objects are fitted with the model, allowing all of the parameters to float.
+\ippprog{psphot} will use the user-selected extended source model to attempt these fits.
+In the configuration system, the keyword \code{EXT_MODEL} is set to the model of interest.
+All suspected extended sources are fitted with the model, allowing all of the parameters to float.
 The initial parameter guesses are critical here to achieving convergence on the model fits in a reasonable time.
 The moments and the pixel flux distribution are used to make the initial parameter guess.
-Many of the object parameters can be accurately guessed from the first and second moments.
+Many of the source parameters can be accurately guessed from the first and second moments.
 The power-law slope can be guessed by measuring the isophotal level at two elliptical radii and comparing the ratio to that expected.

-For each of the galaxy models (in fact for all object models), a function is defined which examines the fit results and determines if the fit can be consider as a success or a failure.
-The exact criteria for this decision will depend on the details of the model, and so this level of abstraction is needed.
+For each type of extended source model (in fact for all source models), a function is defined which examines the fit results and determines if the fit can be considered as a success or a failure.
+The exact criteria for this decision depends on the details of the model, and so this level of abstraction is needed.
 For example, in some case, the range of valid values for each of the parameters must be considered in the fit assessment.
 In other cases, we may choose to use only the parameter errors and the fit Chi-Square value.

-All galaxy model fits which are successful are then subtracted from the image as is done for the successful PSF model fits.
-Of course, the background flux is retained, with the result that only the object is subtracted from the image.
-Again, the variance image is (currently) not modified.
+All extended source model fits which are successful are then subtracted from the image as is done for the successful PSF model fits.
+The background flux is retained, with the result that only the source is subtracted from the image.
+At this stage, the variance image is not modified.

 For the single exposure (\ippstage{camera}) and \ippstage{stack} image analysis, these galaxy model fits are only used internally to generate a clean object-subtracted residual image.
 For the PV3 analysis of the $3\pi$ survey, these model fits were saved in the output catalog files, but not loaded to the public database.
 The \code{QGAUSS} extended source model was used for the PV3 analysis (see Section~\ref{sec:Source.Model}).
 The convolved galaxy model fits (see Section~\ref{sec:galaxy.conv.fit}) and the forced galaxy model fits (see Section~\ref{sec:galaxy.forced.fit}) provide more reliable and physically-motivated galaxy models.